janbrrr/dndj/README.md

 - Sound
   - Supports WAV and OGG files
   - Supports end_at and individual volume parameters
+  - Repeat a sound X times or for an infinite number of times
-  - Sounds support looping (every X milliseconds or random within an interval)
+  - Repeat a sound every X milliseconds or every interval X-Y
   - Each sound can only be played once at a time
   - Different sounds can be played at the same time
 - Start the server with the config (and connect the server to the speakers)